bsfan/wordpress/readme.txt

 = 1.0.1 =
 * Better support for internationalization
-* Fix for E_WARNING level error on story posts when WP_DEBUG was enabled and non-javascript alternative link to story not appearing
+* Fix for E_WARNING level error on story posts when WP_DEBUG was enabled resulting in non-javascript alternative link to story not appearing

 = 1.0 =
 * Initial Release